merchantprotocol/Total-Widget-Control/readme.txt

 = 1.5.3 =
 This is the most stable version to date.
 All features have been thouroughly tested and are ready for heavy testing.

-== 5Twenty Studios ==

-[5Twenty Studios](http://www.5twentystudios.com/ "Outsource in America") is a [white label development company](http://www.5twentystudios.com/ "Outsource in America").
-Please support us so that we can continue to support you.
-Our mission is to launch phenominal plugins for Commercial WordPress Developers.

 = The Problem =
 WordPress is a CMS that lacks the ability to micro manage it's themed pages from the wp-admin area.
 The greatness of WordPress allows developers to create numerous page templates for the many different layouts that websites demand.